Protective Hair Styles: 6 Things you need to Consider Before getting box-braids, sew-ins, etc.

-Updated: Mar 17
+Updated: Mar 5

 1. Choose clean, chemical-free Hair.

-When purchasing hair, you’ll be tempted to opt for the cheaper synthetic hair types, but beware, not all braiding hair is the same.
+When purchasing hair, you’ll be tempted to opt for the cheaper synthetic hair brands, but beware, not all braiding hair is the same.
 Most synthetic braiding hair is coated with alkaline chemicals and wearing that type of hair for any length of time could cause major irritation for many of us sensitive scalp folks.

 You could get around this by soaking the cheaper hair in an acidic liquid, like vinegar, to bring down the alkalinity, but that can be time consuming, and you could have a mess on your hands if you aren’t careful.